Gnarly-Games/csharp-bridgestream/README.md

 You can encode/decode primitive types, collection of primitives, custom serializers and other BridgeStream's easily and efficiently.

+Check out the [python implementation](https://github.com/Gnarly-Games/python-bridgestream) if you need a slower language.

 <img src="https://static0.srcdn.com/wordpress/wp-content/uploads/2020/06/Gordon-Ramsay-Its-Raw.jpg" alt="raw" width=800 />